testrecorder/spring-test-recorder/README.md

 - Mark methods in Spring components with @RecordTest annotation.
 - Mark injected components that you want to mock with @RecordMockForTest annotation.
 - Run the project and interact with the User Interface or API in order to call the annotated methods.
-- Context, arguments and results are retrieved using Aspect Oriented Programing and Reflection.
-- For each execution of a method annotated with @RecordTest a test is generated in the console.

 ## Code example
-Let's say we have a method for calculating Employee salary that does not have unit tests yet:
+Let's say we have a method for calculating Employee salary that does not have unit tests yet.
+We add @RecordTest to computeEmployeeSalary method to mark that we want generated tests.

 	public class SalaryService {
+        @RecordTest
 		public double computeEmployeeSalary(int employeeId) throws Exception {
 			// ...
 			Employee employee = employeeRepository.getEmployee(employeeId);